Albinhsn/Bonobo/README.md

 ## TODO ast compiler

-* Returnstatement

-* Cleanup expr parsing to handle new exprs

 * Scanner tests for keywords

 * Support foo[][]

 * Statically type array/map

+* Cleanup expr parsing to handle new exprs
+    * Should just create massive test suite for this
+        * Proll just keep moving and create test when encounter the bug